gremble0/university/IN3030/notes/notes.md

 }
 ```

+4:
+4.1:
+Insertsort can be parallelized in more than one way.
+Method using parallel passes:
+One way is to use M threads where M is 1-2 x the number of cores.
+Insertion sort can be described as a number of passes, the k’th pass inserts the k’th element into the 0 .. k-1 other elements utilizing the fact that they are in non-decreasing order.

+Each thread executes one pass of the insertion sort.
+Because each pass proceeds from the k’th element and downwards toward the zeroth element, we need to make sure that when the k’th pass has reached element i (where 0 < i <= k) then the (k+1)’th pass must not have gotten further down than i+1.
+We can ensure this by having a semaphore for EACH element in the array.
+A thread doing pass k then locks every element before accessing it – and releases when it moves to the next lower element.
+If we ensure that it gets the lock for the k’th element before any pass with a pass number higher than k, then the passes with a higher number cannot “overtake” the thread doing the k’th pass.

+The problem with this is that it requires one synchronization per element access, which
+is very inefficient.
+Instead, we can let the k’th thread lock a long segment of the array.
+If,
+for example, the segments are of length 20 then the number of synchronizations is cut
+down by a factor of 20 albeit it is still O(N*N).
+However, if the segment size is, for
+example, N/M/20, then the number of synchronizations is O(N*M) and because M is
+much smaller than N, it is essentially O(N).

+If M is, say, 2x the number of cores, it is likely that there will be a thread that is able to execute – the faster threads will be delayed and the slower given a chance to barge ahead.

+Each thread enters a new pass by locking an entry region.

+In the entry region, it grabs the next pass number, grabs the lock of the first segment, and thereafter releasing the lock for the entry region.
+This ensures that threads are started in the order of the pass numbers.
+We identify the pass numbers by the number of elements that must be treated in the pass, i.e., the first pass is k because it need to treat elements from 0 to k.

+For locking the entry region and each segment, we use a semaphore initialized to one.

+Both of these algorithms are faithful to the bubblesort algorithm – and both can achieve speedup for the parallel version.

 5:
 5.1: c
 5.2: 300 000 000m / 1 000 000 000 = 0.3m = 300mm -> a